Loggins and Messina: Initial career 1971–1976

 Jim Messina, formerly of Buffalo Springfield and Poco, was working as an independent record producer for Columbia Records in 1970 when he met Kenny Loggins, a little-known singer/songwriter and guitarist who was signed to ABC-Dunhill as a staff songwriter.

 The two recorded a number of Loggins' compositions in Messina's home living room.
 When Columbia signed Loggins to a six-album contract (with the assistance of Messina), recording began in earnest for Loggins' debut album, with Messina as producer.
 Messina originally intended to lend his name to the Loggins project only to help introduce the unknown Loggins to Messina's well-established Buffalo Springfield and Poco audiences.
 However, by the time the album was completed, Messina had contributed so much to the album – in terms of songwriting, arrangement, instrumentation, and vocals – that an "accidental" duo was born.

 Their debut album was released November 1971 as Kenny Loggins with Jim Messina Sittin' In.
-The album's first single release, the Caribbean-flavored "Vahevala" (or "Vahevella" or "Vaheevella"), found top 3 success on Chicago's WCFL on May 18, 1972.
+The album's first single release, the Caribbean-flavored "Vahevala" (or "Vahevella" or "Vaheevella"), pronounced "Va HEE-va-lah", found top 3 success on Chicago's WCFL on May 18, 1972.
 "Vahevala" and "Nobody But You" both reached the Hot 100.
-Although at first the album went unnoticed by radio upon release, it eventually gained traction by autumn 1972, particularly on college campuses, where the pair toured heavily.
+Although at first the album went unnoticed by radio upon release, it eventually gained traction by autumn 1972, particularly on college campuses where the pair toured heavily.
 Loggins' and Messina's harmonies meshed so well that what was begun as a one-off album became an entity unto itself.
 Audiences regarded the pair as a genuine duo rather than as a solo act with a well-known producer.
 Instead of just continuing to produce Loggins as a sole performer, they decided to record as a duo: Loggins and Messina.

 On March 3, 1973, Loggins and Messina played Carnegie Hall.
 Ian Dove in the New York Times called it a "near-perfect rock 'n' roll concert".

 "When our first album, Sittin' In, came out, we started receiving a lot of excitement about the music and good sales," Messina recalled in 2005.
 "We had a choice.
 It was either I now go on and continue to produce him and we do the solo career or we stay together and let this work.
 For me, I did not desire to go back out on the road.
 I had had enough of that, and I wanted to produce records.
 But Clive Davis (then president of the record company) intervened and said, 'You know, I think you'd be making a mistake if you guys didn't take this opportunity.
 Things like this only happen once in a lifetime.
 It may merit you sleeping on it overnight and making a decision that will be in your best interest.'
 He was absolutely correct.
 Kenny made the decision as well.
 It delayed his solo career, but it gave him an opportunity, I think, to have one."